10 Entry-Level IT Jobs and What You Can Do to Get Hired

 Can you describe your most challenging cloud computing project?

-Now that you have an idea of what kinds of entry-level IT jobs are out there, you can start looking into landing one.
-If you’re starting from scratch, you’ll want to start building relevant skills that you can put on your CV.
-There are several ways to gain those skills once you know what they are—you can get a certification, teach yourself, or enrol in a course.
+Now that you have an idea of what kinds of entry-level IT jobs are out there, you can begin looking for opportunities.
+If you’re just starting to build relevant IT skills to put on your resume, consider enrolling in a Professional Certificate, like Google's IT Support, on Coursera.

-Consider the Google IT Support Professional Certificate on Coursera to build your skills and take your next step toward an exciting career in IT, becoming entry-level IT job ready in as little as six months.
-Upon completion, gain exclusive access to career resources, resume review, interview prep, and career support.

 Editorial Team